 HOLLY RIDGE

-Charley Patton was the first star of the delta country blues.
-Rather than hobo from town to town, Patton was called upon to play at plantations, fish fries and juke joints.
-He was the image of the 20s hip bluesman with an expensive looking guitar, dandy clothes and a traveling case.
+Rather than hobo from town to town as did many Delta bluesmen, Patton was called upon to play at plantations, fish fries and juke joints in pre-arranged gigs.
+He was the image of the '20s hip bluesman with an expensive looking guitar, sharp clothes and a traveling case.

 Only five foot five inches and 135 pounds, Patton had a gravelly voice.
-Many bluesmen of the area were suprised when they met him, stating that, on his records, he sounded as if he were a man twice his size.
-His vocal style would become one of the hallmarks of one of his students, the young Howlin' Wolf.
+Many bluesmen of the area were surprised when they met him, stating that, on his records, he sounded as if he were a man twice his size.
+His vocal style would become one of the hallmarks of one of his students, the young Chester Burnett, later to gain fame as Howlin' Wolf.
 The driving beat of his guitar style would later engender the boogie style of John Lee Hooker.
 Patton was one of the first blues artists to play with a strong, syncopated rhythm, popping his bass strings for effect many decades before the technique was popularized by modern "funk" artists.

-Charley Patton died in Indianola, Mississippi on April 28, 1934.
+Charlie Patton died of heart failure at 350 Heathman Street in Indianola, Mississippi on April 28, 1934.

 Music: Charley Patton, The Devil Sent the Rain Blues